Background and Context

 Also known as contact avoidance or case deflection, assessing the cost savings associated with issues solved through self-service engagement includes a number of pitfalls.

-The Demand Flow example helps visualize this.
-While there is some small percentage of issues that a customer will start researching in self-service, move to a chat bot, and then open a case in pursuit of an answer, there are many others where a customer will poke around in Google, maybe land on a self-service article, then get distracted, and then decide it wasn't that big of an issue to begin with.
+Demand Flow ExampleThe Demand Flow example helps visualize this.
+While there is some small percentage of issues that a customer will start researching in self-service, move to a chat bot, and then open a case in pursuit of an answer, there are many others where a customer will poke around in Google, maybe land on a self-service article, get distracted, and then decide it wasn't that it is not worth the effort to resolve.

 The Customer Experience

 Two key concepts that are fundamental to the Consortium’s work are the Value Erosion and Value Add Models.
-These models address the dynamics of maximizing customer value realization from our products and services, and provide additional context around our efforts to measure channel success.
+These models address the dynamics of maximizing customer value realization from our products and services and provide additional context around our efforts to measure channel success.

-Very briefly: value erosion happens when a customer encounters an issue.
+To summarize: value erosion happens when a customer encounters an issue.
 We want to minimize value erosion by facilitating customer success in finding a resolution as early in their pursuit of a resolution as possible.
 Customer service and support has focused on the value erosion model for years, but we have an opportunity to look at how we add value.
 Can we increase the customer’s capability, reduce their effort, and create a pleasant experience without them experiencing an issue?
 These can be important components of a successful self-service interaction.

 Summary